 The Green Lions is the environmental group at St. Mark’s.
-We believe that human choices, now and over the coming decades, have a profound effect on the world’s climate and web of life, including people’s access to water, food, and a healthy environment.
+We believe that human choices, now and over the coming decades, profoundly affect the world’s climate and web of life, including people’s access to water, food, and a healthy environment.
 Reducing greenhouse gas emissions to a level that will avoid the worst impacts of climate change, which threaten major disruptions to our economic, environmental, and social systems, is still possible.
 The Green Lions strive to support the St. Mark’s community in efforts to respond to the environmental crisis in our corporate life, our homes, and in the world.
 Read more here.
 Contact Betsy Agle to learn more about getting involved.
 All are welcome!

 Lichfield Cathedral (UK) Link

-St. Mark’s “link” with Lichfield Cathedral, located in the British mid-lands in Lichfield, England, is managed by Doris Burton and her counterparts in Lichfield, Pat and Brian Empsall.
-Over the years St. Mark’s has hosted the Lichfield Men and Boys Choir and Lichfield has hosted the St. Mark’s Choir.
-Representatives from St. Mark’s have attended key events in Lichfield Cathedral’s life and we have welcomed representatives from Lichfield to our major events.
+St. Mark’s “link” with Lichfield Cathedral, located in Lichfield, England, in the British Midlands, is managed by Doris Burton and her counterparts in Lichfield, Pat and Brian Empsall.
+Over the years, St. Mark’s has hosted the Lichfield Men and Boys Choir, and Lichfield has hosted the St. Mark’s Choir.
+Representatives from St. Mark’s have attended key events in Lichfield Cathedral’s life, and we have welcomed representatives from Lichfield to our major events.
 Consider a visit to Lichfield on your next trip to the UK.
-See the cathedral’s website or Contact Doris Burton for more information.
+See the cathedral’s website or contact Doris Burton for more information.

 Middle-Timers and Baby Boomers